Access to Electoral Rights in Europe and the Americas

 CONDITIONS FOR ELECTORAL RIGHTS 2015

-Our Conditions for Electoral Rights datasets include information on conditions for eligibility and access to the voting and candidacy rights in the 28 EU Member States, 20 American countries, and New Zealand in 2015.
+Our Conditions for Electoral Rights datasets include information on conditions for eligibility and access to the voting and candidacy rights in the 28 EU Member States, 20 American countries, Australia and New Zealand in 2015.
 The datasets can be searched by country or by type of election.
 It covers 13 types of elections for 3 categories of persons: citizen residents, non-citizen residents, and non-resident citizens.